bhanuprasadhere/anarixaiagent/README.md

     * Add a new secret with **Key:** `GROQ_API_KEY` and **Value:** (your Groq API key).
 7.  **Create Frontend Files:**
     * Create `index.html`, `style.css`, and `script.js` in your project root.
-    * Populate them with the respective code provided in the project guide.
+    * Populate them with the respective complete code blocks provided in this guide.
 8.  **Update `main.py`:**
-    * Replace the entire content of your `main.py` with the complete code provided in the project guide (including Groq integration, database setup, static file serving, and streaming API endpoint).
+    * Replace the entire content of your `main.py` with the complete code block provided in this guide.
 9.  **Run the Repl:** Click the green "Run" button at the top of Replit.
 Replit will automatically install dependencies from `requirements.txt` and start your FastAPI app.

     Your application will be accessible via the public URL provided by Replit (visible in the Webview pane).

 ## How to Use